 CBR began over 30 years ago with Professors John R. Skalski and James J. Anderson, providing robust quantitative analyses online to support fish, wildlife, and resource managers with research design and interpretations of monitoring results in the Columbia Basin.
 In recent years, the research center has expanded its services and research to the Central Valley of California.
 Drs.
-Rebecca A. Buchanan and Jennifer L. Gosselin are the current Co-Directors of CBR.
+Rebecca A. Buchanan and Jennifer L. Gosselin are the current co-directors of CBR.

-The applied ecological research under the direction of Dr. Gosselin focuses on elucidating processes underlying anadromous fish survival in river and ocean habitats, and retrospective and forecast modeling to assist river managers' decision making in the Pacific Northwest and California.
-Through ecosystem models, we integrate effects of habitat conditions on the population ecology, physiology, behavior, and ultimately survival of the organisms over their life cycle.
-We aim to identify underlying mechanisms through field and laboratory studies.
-Our work also addresses how a changing climate.
+- The research team works on retrospective, process-based, and forecast modeling to assist fish and river managers' decision-making in the Pacific Northwest and California.
+Through ecosystem models, they integrate effects of habitat conditions on the ecology, physiology, behavior, and ultimately survival of salmonids over the life cycle.
+They aim to identify underlying mechanisms through field and laboratory studies and in context of a changing climate.